Japanese Micronesians: Early contacts

-A Japanese corvette, Ryujo under the command of Enomoto Takeaki, stopped by Pohnpei and Kosrae between 1882 and 1883.
-The entire tenth class of the Japanese naval academy was aboard the ship, and was noted as the first Japanese warship to stop by Micronesian waters.
-The king of Kosrae accorded the Japanese crew a warm welcome, and personally claimed that the Kosraeans had some Japanese ancestry.
+A Japanese corvette, Ryujo under the command of Enomoto Takeaki, visited Pohnpei and Kosrae between 1882 and 1883.
+The entire tenth class of the Japanese naval academy was aboard the ship and was noted as the first Japanese warship to visit Micronesian waters.
+The king of Kosrae accorded the Japanese crew a warm welcome and personally claimed that the Kosraeans had some Japanese ancestry.
 Some years later, a Japanese cattle farmer, Shinroku Mizutani from the Bonin Islands, visited Pohnpei in 1887 and 1889.
 In both visits, Mizutani stayed for a few days on the islands before he was chased out by the Spanish.

 Late Spanish and German colonial eras (1890–1914)

 In 1890, two Japanese businessmen, Ukichi Taguchi and Tsunenori Suzuki, formed the Nanto Shokai (South Seas Trading Company) with the aim of developing Japanese commercial interests in Micronesia.
 They bought a sailing ship, Tenyu Maru and sailed for Yap in June and befriended a shipwrecked Irish American missionary, Daniel O'Keefe, but set sail for Pohnpei after two days.
 They set up a small store peddling Japanese wares under strict conditions imposed by the Spanish, and returned to Japan in December because of dwindling funds.
 The ship was later sold to the Ichiya company which established two trading stations at Chuuk and Pohnpei.
 More Japanese businessmen arrived in Chuuk in 1892 under the charge of Mizutani and established a store at Chuuk in 1892.
-A few Japanese, notably Koben Mori, began socialising with the Chuukese and led semi-nomadic lifestyles until 1896 before gaining the protection of Spanish guards.
+A few Japanese, notably Koben Mori, began socializing with the Chuukese and led semi-nomadic lifestyles until 1896 before gaining the protection of Spanish guards.
 Mori lived with a few Japanese compatriots, and became the resident agent for Hiki Shokai, another Japanese trading company that came to set up a shop at Moen.

-The Japanese businessmen that were based in Moen were repatriated from Micronesia in 1900, a year after Spain ceded its sovereignty to Germany as part of the German–Spanish Treaty of 1899.
+The Japanese businessmen that were based on Moen were repatriated from Micronesia in 1900, a year after Spain ceded its sovereignty to Germany as part of the German–Spanish Treaty of 1899.
 Only Mori and another Japanese business agent remained behind in Chuuk and Pohnpei, respectively.
-At the time of German annexation, Mori was serving as the resident agent for a German trading company at that time.
-Mori lived in isolation until 1907 when the German authorities allowed Japanese trade in Chuuk, and another trading company–Murayama Shokai established a trading post in Tol.
+At the time of German annexation, Mori was serving as the resident agent for a German trading company.
+Mori lived in isolation until 1907 when the German authorities allowed Japanese trade in Chuuk, and another trading company, Murayama Shokai, established a trading post on Tol.
 Japanese settlers also started to come in small numbers to Chuuk to engage in farming or fishing activities.
 The German colonial administration granted the Japanese settlers equal rights with other European settlers in German-mandated territories, considering them citizens of an imperialist power.
 In official statistics, the Japanese were legally classified as "White".